Reflection centralizers in Coxeter groups: Background and previous results

-The same argument shows that $\COmega^\circ$ contains no codimension~$2$ face of any chamber $C$ corresponding to an even edge label in $\D_C$.
-This shows that $U\to U/W=\calC$ carries $\COmega^\circ$ into $X$.
-Finally, if $C$ has a facet $F$ in $\COmega$ and $t\in\Pi_C$ is oddly joined to $s$, then (the interior of) the corresponding codimension-$2$ face $\phi$ of $C$ {\it does\/} lie in $\COmega^\circ$.
-This is because $\phi$'s $W$-stabilizer is a dihedral group of twice odd order.
-In such a group, no reflection centralizes any other.
-Furthermore, the facet (of some other chamber) in $U^s$ on the other side of $\phi$ is equivalent under this dihedral group to the other facet of $C$ containing $\phi$ (i.e., not $F$).
-This is what we referred to when comparing $\COmega^\circ\to\calC$ to wrapping a gift.
-It follows that $\COmega^\circ\to X$ is a local homeomorphism, and then it is easy to see that $\COmega^\circ\to X$ is a covering map.
+On the other hand, if $\chamber'$ is a chamber of $W$ with a facet $F$ in $\COmega$, and $f$ is a facet of $F$ whose angle in $\chamber'$ is $\pi/(\hbox{odd})$ then the interior of $f$ {\it does\/} lie in $\COmega^\circ$.
+This is because $f$'s $W$-stabilizer is a dihedral group of twice odd order, and in such a group no reflection centralizes any other.
+Furthermore, the facet (of some other chamber) in $U^s$ on the other side of $f$ is equivalent under this dihedral group to the other facet of $\chamber'$ containing $f$ (i.e., not $F$).
+For a picture see \cite[fig.~3]{AMN}.
+This is what we referred to when comparing $\COmega^\circ\to \chamber$ to wrapping a gift.
+Using this and the previous paragraphs one can show that $\COmega^\circ\to X$ is a covering map.
 It is a universal covering of a component of $X$ because $\COmega^\circ$ is convex, hence connected and simply connected.

 That the deck group is $\GOmega$ is the fact that if $x,y\in\COmega^\circ$ are $W$-equivalent, say $g(x)=y$, then they are also $\GOmega$-equivalent.
-If $x,y$ are generic (they lie on no mirrors except $U^s$) then the stabilizer of each is $\generatedby{s}$, so $g$ must centralize $s$.
-Multiplying by $s$ if necessary, we may suppose $g$ preserves $\halfV$, hence lies in $\GOmega$.
-In the non-generic case their stabilizers are dihedral of twice odd order.
-In such a group all reflections are conjugate, so after following $g$ by an element of $W$ stabilizing $y$, we may suppose $g$ centralizes $s$.
-Then we may proceed as before. \end{proof}

-All that remains is to determine the component of $X$ in terms of $s$.
-Choose a chamber $C$ with a facet $F$ in $\COmega$, so $s\in\Pi_C$.
-Then $\COmega^\circ/\GOmega\sset X$ contains (the interior of) the facet of $\calC$ corresponding to $F$.
-To phrase this without reference to a specific chamber, we refer to the well-known fact that the conjugacy classes of reflections in $W$ are in bijection with the components of $\Dodd$.
-So $s$ distinguishes a component $\Dodd_s$ of $\Dodd$, hence of $X$, and $\COmega^\circ/\GOmega$ is this component.
+This can be proven by using the fact that the $W$-stabilizer of any element of $\COmega^\circ$ is either $\generatedby{s}$ or a dihedral group of twice odd order that contains $s$.
+(And that in such a group all reflections are conjugate.) \end{proof}

+The ``odd Coxeter diagram'' $\Dodd$ means the graph with vertex set $S$ and $s,s'$ joined just if $o(s s')$ is odd.
+Another way to say this is that $V^s\cap V^{s'}\cap X$ is nonempty just if $s,s'$ are joined in $\Dodd$.
+Using the fact that $X$ contains no codimension~$3$ faces of $\chamber$, one can regard $\Dodd$ as a deformation-retract of $X$ (cf.\ \cite[Lemma 2.8]{AMN}).

+It is well-known that the components of $\Dodd$ correspond to the conjugacy classes of reflections in $W$.
+(If elements of $S$ are oddly joined then they are conjugate in the group they generate, and if they are not joined by a chain of odd edges then they map to distinct elements of $W$'s abelianization.)
+So our reflection $s\in W$ distinguishes a component of $\Dodd$, for which we write $\Dodd_s$, and the corresponding component of $X$.
+This leads to the following special case of Brink's theorem on reflection centralizers.
+We will recover her full result, which does not need a Vinberg representation, as corollary~\ref{cor-Brink}.